vmware/vic/tests/test-cases/Group1-Docker-Commands/1-25-Docker-Port-Map.md

 5. Issue `q` to the container

 ### Expected Outcome:
-* All steps should return without without error
+* All steps should return without error

 ## Remap mapped ports after OOB Stop
 1. Deploy VIC appliance to vSphere server